aosabook/500lines/pedometer/chapter.md

 ## 2. Building a Web Application

-Web apps have been built many times over, so we may as well use a framework to do the boring plumbing work for us.
+Web apps have been built many times over, so we'll leverage the important work of the open source community and use an existing framework to do the boring plumbing work for us.
 The Sinatra framework does just that.
 In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
 Perfect.
 Since we're building a web app, we'll need a web server.
-We'll use the Thin web server, which is simple and certainly fast enough for our purposes.
+We'll use Thin as our web server, which is simple and certainly fast enough for our purposes.

-The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
-What's the point of interesting data if we can't display it in interesting ways?
+Sinatra and Thin can be installed as RubyGems, Ruby's popular library packaging system.
+We'll also use Bundler, a helpful tool to install and manage our RubyGems.

-We'll start by creating a Gemfile with the following lines:
+We'll start by creating a Gemfile:

 ~~~~~~~
 source 'https://rubygems.org'